Spring 2010 Edition

 CHILD PASSENGER PROTECTION ACT The New York Child Passenger Protection Act, also known as Leandra’s Law, makes penalties for drunk driving with child passengers the toughest in the nation.
 Beginning on December 18, 2009, Leandra’s Law makes it a first-time Class E felony offense for driving under the influence of alcohol and/or drugs while transporting passengers age 15 and under.
 The offense carries a sentence of one to four years in state prison, a fine of $1000 to $5000, and the issuance of a mandatory ignition interlock device.

-MEDICAID PENALTY RATES FOR 2010 The 2010 Medicaid regional rates used to calculate a transfer of assets penalty period are $7,694 for Western New York, $9,058 for Rochester, New York, and $7,264 for Central New York.
+MEDICAID PENALTY RATES FOR 2010 The 2010 Medicaid regional rates used to calculate a transfer of assets penalty period are $7,694 for New York, $9,058 for Rochester, New York, and $7,264 for Central New York.
 These rates are based on average nursing home costs in each of the seven regions in New York State.
 The value of gifts made within the look-back period is divided by the regional rate to determine the period of ineligibility.

 New York Executor’s Questions Answered

 Q. What is probate?